Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 If you don’t want to use CMD, you can also fetch MX records of domains with web services, such as DNSChecker and MXToolbox.

-Suppose, you are analyzing an email that was sent a few years back.
+Suppose you are analyzing an email that was sent a few years back.
 If you find that the email service provider mentioned in the email header is one that the target domain switched to only recently, it can be considered a red flag.
-In this situation, you can investigate further to get more information about the discrepancy and can find smoking guns.
+In this situation, you can investigate further to get more information about the discrepancy and find smoking guns.